rickymoorhouse/blog/content/blog/2026/2026-03-14-global-apis/index.md

 If you can validate JWTs locally without needing to call out to a central service then in most cases you are good, but what happens if you need to revoke a token - do you have a robust system for sharing a revocation list?

 How are you handling rate-limiting - is this maintained within the region or do you have a way to track usage across the regions?
-Within DataPower API Gateway the rate-limiting is maintained across the peering group, but this requires a low-latency connection to keep current.
-For the DataPower Nano Gateway this uses an external Valkey or Redis to track rate-limits which could potentially be deployed with a cross-region replication.
+Within DataPower API Gateway the rate-limiting is maintained through the peering group, requiring a low-latency connection to keep them in-sync.
+For the DataPower Nano Gateway this can be externalised to your own Valkey or Redis deployment which you could deploy using cross-region replication.
+Whatever solution your rate limiting is based around, ensure that the period over which the rate is set aligns with the latency in your replication - for example if the replication may sometimes take more than a second you can't use per second rate limiting and would be better to calculate the equivalent over a larger period.

 ## Routing and traffic management